 What are the Limitations?

 Unfortunately, custom TCP/IP stack aren’t supported for management traffic, fault tolerance traffic, vSphere Replication and VSAN traffic.
-When you select a created custom TCP/IP stack traffic, those options automatically disable themselves (see below screen capture when adding a vmkernel) at this point you can use this custom TCP/IP stack only for IP based storage like iSCSI and NFS.
+When you select a created custom TCP/IP stack traffic, those options automatically disable themselves (see below screen capture when adding a vmkernel).